Harsh26/Fake_News_Detection_with_GAT_and_Multihead_Attention/Readme.txt

 USER PREFERENCE FAKE NEWS DETECTION README

-DISCLAIMER: This project is not used for any commercialisation, but rather only for Academic Purpose.
+DISCLAIMER: This project is not used for any commercialisation, rather only for Academic Purpose.

 Original Code: https://github.com/safe-graph/GNN-FakeNews